 Family Tree DNA: Genetic Testing Service

 DNA testing will show your connections with other families and ethnic groups.
 Family Tree DNA's database includes not only Azeris but also other Caucasian peoples (Laks, Armenians, Georgians, Jews, etc.) and members of many other ethnic groups.
-Once you've submitted your DNA sample, you'll be eligible to join the "Azerbaijan DNA Project" if you're an Azeri.
+Once you've submitted your DNA sample, you'll be eligible to join the "Azerbaijan DNA Project" and the "Azerbaijan - Turkic DNA Project" if you're an Azeri.

 The independent country of Azerbaijan is located in the southeastern corner of the Caucasus region, and is home to many of the Azeri people.
 Many other Azeris live in northwestern Iran.
 They currently speak an Oghuz Turkic language but did not always do so (except for the small proportion of their ancestors who were Turkmens from Central Asia).